KRNtr/auto-update-module/README.md

             download_url = f"https://raw.githubusercontent.com/GITHUB USERNAME/REPO NAME/main/releases/TOOL NAME_{latest_version}.exe" ### CHANGE THIS TO REPO URL
             AutoUpdate.check_for_updates(local_version, local_dir, latest_version, download_url)
     ### rest of code...

+The code in capitals should be replaced with either your GitHub username, repo name, or tool name